suzhenye/polykube/README.md

 # polykube

-As of now, this is a service, named "polykube" that is comprised of microservices.
-There are currently three: `vnextapi`, `goapi`, `static`. `vnext` is an ASP.NET vNext application. `goapi` is a golang application (net/http). `static` is just nginx with a simple http/js client that accesses `vnextapi` and `goapi` via CORS-enabled HTTP.
+Polykube is a web service that consists of three microservices.

+1. `vnextapi`, which is a Microsoft ASP.NET Web API vNext service.
+This runs on Mono and uses Owin/Nowin for the server implementation.
+2. `goapi` is a simple proof-of-concept service written in Go (golang).
+3. `static` is a small docker container exposing nginx and some static html/js/css content.

 This is deployable using Kubernetes.
 Tested with a local cluster.
 Going to test with Azure soon.

+## Motivations

+* Example of a kubernetes project that is, at least somewhat, non-trivial
+* Exercise some sharding/discovery ideas
+* Demonstrate how Docker can allow projects to create repeatable builds and development environments.
+A single command should drop you into a working build environment, and a single command should be able to reproduceably build a service container for each component.

 ## Implemented